Phoenix and Peacock

 Embarrassed, I turned away,

-Perhaps they thought I was mate.
+They thought I was a mate.

 Peacock proudly spread his tail.